Minituff/nautical-backup/docs/labels.md

     Only do this on containers you know for certain do not need to be shutdown before backup.

-<small>🔄 This is the same action [Skip Stopping Containers](./arguments.md#skip-stopping-containers) variable, but applied only to this container.</small>
+<small>🔄 This is a similar action to the [Skip Stopping Containers](./arguments.md#skip-stopping-containers) variable, but applied only to this container.</small>

 ## Override Source Directory Name